Vescent/RUBRIColor-Firmware-Upgrade/README.md

        The 3 files in the .zip file need to be placed in the folder described in the instructions.
 DO NOT RENAME THEM!

+## Configuration S1.119_LD1.24_QT2.72 Prototype for test purposes
+1. Adds support for original color module naming scheme so that units that are already in the customer's hands can be upgraded without needing the color modules to be renamed.
+2. Fixes issue determining temperature stability when one or more color modules are designated as HT NOTEMPERATURE models
+3. Fixes the failure to re-establish STANDBY stability after an interlock is cleared without needing to return to SYSTEM OFF
+4. Removes ghost querying of SHG channel temperature errors and Diode temperature errors when ONETEMP or NOTEMP color modules are configured.

 ## Configuration S1.118_LD1.24_QT2.72 Prototype for test purposes
 1. Fixes 24V Power Good dropout error messaging and error handling
 2. Fixes messed up Interlock error message handling if the interlock is opened